bahrus/xtal-sip/README.md

 The bad:

-When it comes to cross package resolution, on the other hand, the only proposal on the table is import maps.
+When it comes to cross-package resolution, on the other hand, the only proposal on the table is import maps.
 But whether import maps are going to be there for the long haul remains an open question, in my mind.
 It has been [sitting behind a flag since version 74 in Chrome, and no release date has been announced](https://www.chromestatus.com/feature/5315286962012160).
-Part of the reason for its languishing behind the flag, I think, is the lackluster response from other vendor browsers.
-It is [well polyfilled](https://github.com/guybedford/es-module-shims), at least.
+Part of the reason for its languishing behind the flag, I think, is the lackluster response from other browser vendors.
+It is [well-polyfilled](https://github.com/guybedford/es-module-shims), at least.

 Firefox is taking a bit of an [Of course...](https://www.youtube.com/watch?v=VBn8XttrSew)  [approach to the question](https://github.com/mozilla/standards-positions/issues/146), which I suppose is more than can be said of Safari.
 Relying on bare import resolution still feels much more tenuous than I'd like.
 The strongest case for relying on bare import resolution is there is no better competing alternative, for now.
 I think, though, without some assurance of the longevity of the specification via cross-browser positive gestures, it will be an uphill battle building the infrastructure around import maps that it so sorely needs.
 VS Code / TypeScript support is quite confusing and inconsistent, as far as supporting bare import specifiers.
 Ironically, VSCode is more helpful in this regard if one sticks with JS.
 I would be motivated to raise bug reports in VS Code / TypeScript's crushing sea of issues, but on what basis can I argue that they are under any obligation to support this "standard" without cross-browser endorsement?

 Back to the good:

 1. It seems (by design) that the strict rules that govern bare import specifiers happens to be largely compatible with the considerably more lenient rules that bundling tools like webpack and Parcel support.
 Tools which many -- but not all -- developers have grown used to / fond of using, even during development.
-2. For those of us who enjoy the lightweight, quick to load and reload, instantaneous feedback of build-less development, the es-dev-server does a great job of server-side "polyfilling" import maps (or bare import specifiers with package.json serving as a substitute for import maps, to be accurate).
+2. For those of us who enjoy the lightweight, quick to load and reload, instantaneous, abstraction-free feedback of build-less development, the es-dev-server does a great job of server-side "polyfilling" import maps (or bare import specifiers with package.json serving as a substitute for import maps, to be accurate).
 Other solutions from snowpack and unpkg.com are also consistent with bare import specifiers.
 Perhaps with HTTP3, the gap between what is convenient to (this class of developers), and what runs best in production, will continue to narrow.

 Back to the bad: